-Notwithstanding that AAOG was only admitted to AIM in March 2017, this table illustrates the success of the Board in attracting a diverse and experienced membership.
+This table illustrates the success of the Board in attracting a diverse and experienced membership.

-The primary tasks of the CEO, James Berwick, have been to finalise the design of TLP-103, build a team capable of executing the drilling programme and put in place the drilling contract, all of which have been satisfactorily achieved.
+The primary tasks of the CEO, James Berwick, have been to finalise the design of TLP-103C, build a team capable of executing the drilling programme and put in place the drilling contract, all of which have been satisfactorily achieved.
 He has also established good relationships with local stakeholders, with a view to obtaining a new Tilapia licence.
-He is now focused on optimising the drilling of TLP-103.
+He is now focused on optimising the drilling of TLP-103C.

 Succession planning remains an important issue for the Board.